 - Anathema, which combats demons and undead: chance to daze, to confuse, to fear, to illuminate, to cast holy word, or to turn them into pillars of salt.

-If multiple books could apply, you are allowed to choose which to read from (e.g. whether to use Ablutions or Anathema on a skeleton).
+If multiple books could apply, the one with the strongest potential effects is selected.
 Recite takes three turns, during which you can move, fight, and evoke; anything that interrupts your speaking (potions, scrolls, spells, shouting, using other Zin abilities, or using a breath weapon) will cancel the Recite status.
 The effect of Recite is more powerful with higher piety and Invocations; stronger effects only occur at high power, but there's always a chance of weaker effects (or even no effect at all).
 Costs Breath.

 Piety level **: "Pious"

 - Vitalisation - Temporarily gives you the Vit status, which, while active, protects you from sickness, poisoning, confusion, petrification, rot (but not direct damage from miasma), and stat drain, and boosts all your stats by Invocations/3.
 Also grants poison resistance, protects against the status effects caused by curare and the stings of red wasps and yellow wasps, while active.
 Gives a small amount of nutrition, but won't go past Full.
 Costs 1-2 Piety.

 - Imprison - Temporarily creates a silver-walled prison around an enemy, pushing away monsters adjacent to the target (if applicable).
 Duration depends on Invocations skill.
 Strong monsters may break themselves out before the effect ends on its own (chance of doing so depends on monster's HD).
 Costs 5 MP, 125-250 Food, and 4-6 Piety.